mountain/skiverse/README.md

 # Skiverse: A SKI universe

 How life is origin?
 This is one of the biggest questions for science, but is very hard to reproduce and verify.
-One the other hand, in computer science, [Von Neumann universal constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor), as a self-replicating construction, is not very complex, comparing thier biological counterpart.
+On the other hand, in computer science, [Von Neumann universal constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor), as a self-replicating construction, is not very complex, comparing thier biological counterpart.
 This lead us to we investigate the idea of ideal gas for programs.